Scioto County License Hearing Guide

 Possible Outcomes

-• What You Can Drive For: A hardship license typically restricts you to driving to and from work, school, medical appointments, and other essential locations.
+• What you can drive for: A restricted license typically allows you to drive to and from work, school, medical appointments, and court-ordered treatment programs.

-• IID Requirement: Depending on the severity of your offense and the length of your suspension, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a hardship license.
+• IID requirement: Depending on the circumstances, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back